 *Did you hear about the butcher, who backed into his saw?
 He got a little behind in his work!

 *Part of the healing process requires changing the dressing on the wound and keeping the “flap” area moist.
-Sort of like the Thanksgiving turkey, we don’t want to let any of the area dry out.
-So a cousin called and wondered if it was time to go baste Tom!!!
-J
+Sort of like the Thanksgiving turkey; we don’t want to let any of the areas dry out.
+So, a cousin called and wondered if it was time to go baste Tom!!!

 *At Ash Wednesday’s Mass, Esther came home to tell the readings were spot on.
-As we begin our yearly Lenten practice of prayer and fasting, Jesus especially calls us to give to others without expecting return and to give to others without letting our right hand know what our left hand is doing.
+As we begin our yearly Lenten practice of prayer and fasting, Jesus especially calls us to give to others without expecting a return and to give to others without letting our right hand know what our left hand is doing.
 Tom thinks he can easily handle that one.
-Our priest, Father Nick, came to visit the sick last night , smiled when he saw how appropriate that reading was.
+Our priest, Father Nick, visited the sick last night and smiled when he saw how appropriate that reading was.

 *Of course, many have suggested that I find a better way to “give up doing dishes” for Lent.

-*My sister and brother -in-law, have been sharing funny thoughts also from Arizona, to help lighten up the situation.
+*My sister and brother-in-law have been sharing funny thoughts from Arizona to help lighten up the situation.

-Till next time, be careful and keep scanning those chimneys, Tom Urban, Scanman
+Next time, be careful and keep scanning those chimneys, Tom Urban, Scanman.